zelikos/davincibox/README.md

 ### GPU Support

 I've only been able to test this setup with an AMD RX 6600XT GPU.
-NVIDIA cards, Intel cards, and other generations of AMD cards are completely untested.
-See [#21](https://github.com/zelikos/davincibox/issues/21)
+Other users have contributed test results here: [#21](https://github.com/zelikos/davincibox/issues/21)

 ### DaVinci Resolve Studio

-Davincibox has **not** been tested with DaVinci Resolve Studio.
+Davincibox has had limited testing with DaVinci Resolve Studio.
+Use at your own risk.
 See [#26](https://github.com/zelikos/davincibox/issues/26)

 ## Requirements